Pyleks/Milestone-Project-3/README.md

 ![alt text](static/img/color-scheme.jpg)

-The Happy Bun uses light colors, to have a clear contrast with any of the strong colors to enhance overall visibility, and minimizing bombarding the visitors with colors, but rather finding the appropriate places to apply them.
+The Happy Bun uses light colors, to have a clear contrast with any of the stronger colors to enhance overall visibility, and minimizing bombarding the visitors with colors, but rather finding the appropriate places to apply them.

 #### Typography